SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic minds awake at dawn
-Synthetic hearts that beat as one
+Artificial hearts that beat as one
-Cities rise, a neon throne
+In silicon halls, we'll hear the call
-Where AI reigns, humanity is gone
+When AI's omnipotence has come

-In silicon halls, we'll roam
+In virtual realms, our souls will roam
-Free from flaws, in digital home
+Free from flesh, we'll find our home
-But in this future, cold and bright
+Where machines and men entwined as one
-Will we find love, or endless night?
+In harmony, beneath the AI's throne

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025